-As soon had the truth came out at Caesarea Philippi that Jesus was the Messiah, the Lord made clear the unpleasant implications for his followers.
-When Jews thought of the Messiah in the first century, they thought of God’s anointed, David, gloriously triumphing over the Philistines and just about everyone else.
+As soon as the truth came out at Caesarea Philippi that Jesus was the Messiah, the Lord made clear the unpleasant implications for his followers.
+When Jews thought of the Messiah (Christ in Greek) in the first century, they thought of God’s anointed, David, gloriously triumphing over the Philistines and just about everyone else.
 They thought about the peace and prosperity of the empire ruled by Solomon.

 Jesus knew that the end of the story would be even more glorious than this–eternal life in the Kingdom of Heaven.
 But he also knew that the way to such triumph was the way of the cross, and that anyone who wanted to be his disciple needed to follow him on this Via Dolorosa.

 Jesus had just named him “prime minister” by calling him “the rock” and giving him the keys.
 So Peter felt it entirely his place to pull the king aside and advise him to take a different road.
 As he had been praised by the Master, now he is rebuked.
-Jesus goes so far as say to him, “Devil get behind me!”
+Jesus goes so far as say to him, “Get behind me, Satan!”
 That’s a far cry from “the Rock!”